Tricriticality in the $q$-neighbor Ising model on a partially duplex clique: The -neighbor Ising model on a partially duplex clique

 For a monoplex network the phase transition is not present for $q=1$ and $q=2$.
-We solve analytically Eq. (\ref{rr}), for an arbitrary value of $r$ in case of $q=1$ and $q=2$; for $q > 2$ we can find solutions numerically applying Runge-Kutta IV fourth-order method.
+We solve explicitly Eq. (\ref{F0q}) for an arbitrary value of $r$ in case of $q=1$ and $q=2$.
 For $q=1$ we obtain the following relation between the critical temperature $T_c$ and $r$ (see Appendix \ref{app:q1} for details):